 This is the main driver of the long-term business worth and the buyers will make the most value while acquiring a business.
-Without a durable competitive advantage, you muddle with another ‘my very’ business risky that achieves less than satisfying results.
+Without a durable competitive advantage, you muddle with another ‘my very’ business risk that achieves less than satisfying results.

-Permanent competitive advantage is a lasting power to overcome all competition in a particular area or industry.
+A permanent competitive advantage is a lasting power to overcome all competition in a particular area or industry.

 Competitive advantage examples